 Try More Chia Jams

-Blueberries are not the only fruit that can easily be transformed into delicious chia jam!
-Strawberries are also in season and strawberry chia jam is a great way to use up those berries that are just a little bit past their peak of freshness.
+Blueberries are not the only fruit that can transform into delicious chia jam!
+Try strawberry chia jam to use up those berries that are just a little bit past their peak of freshness.

 - 3 tablespoon chia seeds